 Data are provided in netcdf format.
-The typical naming convention is clampsdlfpC2.c1.YYYYMMDD.HHmmss.cdf, following closely to ARM file naming convention.
+The typical naming convention is clampsdlfpC1.c1.YYYYMMDD.HHmmss.cdf, following closely to ARM file naming convention.
+The 'fp' refers to 'fixed point,' which is our case zenith.
 The files have time and height dimensions.